felipebetts/land-use-detector-ai/README.md

 # Land Use Detector AI

 This project implements an artificial intelligence system for land use classification in satellite images, focusing on any given area from a shapefile.
-The goal is to providie a detailed analysis of land use and cover.
+The goal is to provide a detailed analysis of land use and cover.

 ## Features